 This measure reports on deaths, hospitalisation and prevalence of respiratory diseases.

-Aboriginal and Torres Strait Islander peoples experience higher mortality and morbidity from respiratory diseases such as asthma, chronic obstructive pulmonary disease (COPD) (including bronchitis and emphysema), pneumonia and invasive pneumococcal disease than other Australians (AHMAC 2017).
+Indigenous people have higher mortality and morbidity from respiratory diseases such as asthma, chronic obstructive pulmonary disease (including bronchitis and emphysema), pneumonia and invasive pneumococcal disease than other Australians (AHMAC 2017).

-Overall prevalence: In 2012-13, 38% of Indigenous Australians in Victoria reported having a respiratory disease that had lasted, or was likely to last for 6 months or more.
-This was 1.4 times the rate that non-Indigenous Australians reported having respiratory diseases.
-Remote area data for Victoria are not available for publication.
+Overall prevalence: In 2012-13, 35% of Indigenous Australians in South Australia reported having a respiratory disease that had lasted, or was likely to last for 6 months or more.
+A higher proportion of Indigenous Australians living in Non-remote areas of South Australia reported having respiratory diseases than those living in Remote areas: 38% and 22%, respectively.

 Nationally in 2012-13, 31% of Indigenous Australians reported having a respiratory disease that had lasted, or was likely to last, 6 months or more.
-A higher proportion of Indigenous Australians living in Non-remote areas reported having respiratory diseases than those living in Remote areas: 35% and 18%, respectively (Table 1.04.2, Figure 1.04.1).
+A higher proportion of Indigenous Australians living in Non-remote areas of Australia reported having respiratory diseases than those living in Remote areas: 35% and 18%, respectively (Table 1.04.2, Figure 1.04.1).